 Funding: The startup had raised $499.5K (INR 3.2 Cr) amount of funding from SAHA.
 Kaaryah had secured an undisclosed amount of funding in Pre-Series A from former Infosys veteran TV Mohandas Pai and the SAHA Fund, in December 2015.
 Prior to that funding, in June 2015, Kaaryah had raised an undisclosed amount of funding from Ratan Tata.

-Gurugram-based startup Kaaryah catered office wear for women, a technology-enabled and data analytics-driven apparel brand in relation to their appearance and lifestyle.
-The startup was providing the solution for customized Indian women with feminine, functional & fashion-forward wardrobe to them who mean business.
-The startup was deal in non–casual wear providing the trendy western outfit that fits in 18+ sizes, at the doorstep.
+Gurugram-based startup Kaaryah designed and worked on providing office wear for women.
+The company was essentially a technology-enabled and data analytics-driven apparel brand that provided solutions to the women in relation to their appearance and lifestyle.
+The startup was providing a customised solution for Indian women with feminine, functional & fashion-forward wardrobe to them who mean business.
+The startup was dealing in non–casual wear providing the trendy western outfit that fits in 18+ sizes, at the doorstep.

-Well, the major loss is to the employment sector, the job opportunities raised by the startups also demolished with that startup too.
-A pure loss for investors and the initial amount invested by the co-founders all got in vain.
-The reason behind shut-down id due to fund crunch, the startup was in seek of fundraising and approached various investors from last 18 months before shutting down of Kaaryah.
+As we always say, shut down of a start-up has a major loss to the employment.
+The shut also resulted in the loss of employment opportunity for the coming several years.
+In addition, it was definitely a pure loss for investors and the initial amount invested by the co-founders all got in vain.
+One of the reasons behind shut-down has been reported to be lack of funds with the company.
+The startup was working on fundraising and approached various investors in the last 18 months before shutting down.
 At last, the startup pulled the shutters.

-As we always discuss the loss of employment cause it is linked in many ways other than sitting job done by the workers, the loss of employment.
-Due to the shutting down of the Kaaryah, employees lose their jobs.
 Kaaryah had the workforce of around 50 to 60 people.
 According to Nidhi Agarwal, they had given a notice period of two months to all the employees of the startup.
 Some employees were referred elsewhere and given job placements outside in other companies.
+Still a loss of opportunity!

 “It was not sudden.
 We have been trying to raise funds for the last 18 months.
 We had broken even twice in 30 months.
 Honestly, my aspiration for the brand was to take it to Rs 100 crore revenues within 4-5 years of having started it.
 It looked very realistic should we have received normal amounts of funding, given that we were a very capital efficient and working capital-light company,” said Nidhi Agarwal.

 The reviews about the startup are very limited to analyze or to conclude anything about the startup.
 Still, we are representing some reviews about the startups from their ex-employees and customers.
-Let’s know what their reviews are and experience with the startup.
 Below are some reviews:

 “…great workplace to enhance leadership skills, with the freedom to experiment & innovate…new opportunities are given to team members to help us grow & build cross-functional expertise as well…” an ex-employee